fukurosan/kiwicomponents/docs/README.md

 > ## Using the library

 Check out the different sections of this documentation to read more about how to use specific features.

+Storybook is used for development of the library.
+You can use Storybook to play around with components, but note that its primary purpose in this project is not to be used for documentation.
+You can access it through UNPKG [here](https://www.unpkg.com/kiwicomponents/dist/storybook/index.html)